 Ethics is especially concerned to bring out the facts of conflict, the opposition of different strains in things in general, but in human and mental life most particularly.
 The category of causality is central to the ethical sphere – false views of causality represent the attempt to escape conflict, to gain a standpoint above that of strife and interlocking tensions (JAA, Lectures on Criticism, 1954).
 Positive ethics exhibits the good life as constantly struggling with difficulties and other types of life driven by external or instrumental considerations (JAA, Lectures on Greek Theories of Education, 1954).
 The good exists in struggle and so cannot be made secure (JAA, Philosophy I Lectures, 1943).
 In all spheres of life the good can only make its stand.
 Attempts at reconciliation and compromise often obscure the issues and may well prove detrimental to the good.
 The resulting Heraclitean harmony is best served by this stance of independence and intransigence.

 Sociological inquiry is appropriate for the bulk of traditional moral terms.
 Forms of social organisation develop regular habits of action which come to be seen as obligatory: rights, duties and so forth are easily understood by those involved in the same way of life.
 Bourgeois society is based on commodification and contractual relations.
-The market destroys folk life and so one influence by which culture can be refreshed (JAA, Lectures on Marx, 1950).
-Marxism has made important advances in this area but Anderson notes the “simple-mindedness” of most Marxists on moral questions - altruism seems to be the peak of their thinking about morality (Cf., remarks on Kautsky, SEP, 321) and little consideration is given to the importance of a plurality of ways of living.
+The market destroys folk life and with it one important source by which culture can be refreshed (JAA, Lectures on Marx, 1950).
+Marxism has made important advances in this area but Anderson notes the “simple-mindedness” of most Marxists on moral questions – altruism seems to be the peak of their thinking about morality (Cf., remarks on Kautsky, EMP, 321) and little consideration is given to the importance of a plurality of ways of living.

 Participation in disinterested activities represents the ethical value of “devotion to a cause”.
-Anderson even offers a sociological interpretation of sin as a person's sense of inadequacy to social movements, one's inability to keep the flag flying, to devote oneself thoroughly to these kinds of activity.
+Anderson even offers a sociological interpretation of sin as a person’s sense of inadequacy to social movements, one’s inability to keep the flag flying, to devote oneself thoroughly to these kinds of activity.
 Sin appears then as a kind of backsliding and subjectivism: the individual setting him or herself up as the standard.
 Anderson was opposed to all forms of religious instruction and interference in educational practice, but he occasionally shocked his students with a quasi-theological appreciation of the existence of evil in the world.
-Passmore commented that those forms of religion that emphasise that our life is not of our making, that it goes on independently of our plans, are far preferable to Anderson than any form of sentimental humanism (Passmore, Introduction to SEP).
+Passmore commented that forms of religion that emphasise that our life is not of our making and that it goes on independently of our plans, are far more preferable in Anderson’s view to any form of secular sentimental humanism (Passmore, Introduction to EMP).

 J. L. Mackie regarded Anderson’s positive conception of goods as being “hopeless as an account of moral talk and reasoning” (Mackie 1985).
 However, despite being one of the current standard bearers for anti-realism in ethics the manner in which Mackie posed the question of the subjectivity of values owes much to Anderson’s ontological standpoint.
 Mackie seemed at pains to explain that his subjectivist view of ethical terms complied with Anderson’s main concern.
 Subjectivism in ethics is for Mackie the doctrine that objective facts in this field do not include any descriptive assignment of goodness or rightness of actions.
 It is “precisely because we want to distinguish what is simply and absolutely the case that we say values/obligations are relative.”
 (Mackie 1985).
 Mackie suggested that linguistic philosophy had made the realist-antirealist opposition a philosophical pseudo-question, and that with renewed interest in ontological issues this opposition returned in a pressing form in the “placement” issue regarding various “queer” entities in the world.